jyzhao/Coin/README.md

 The core of this web app is a famous DP (dynamic programming) problem.

+Languages and Frameworks used:

+HTML5, CSS3, Javascript

+Bootstrap 3.3.7, AngularJS 1.6.2

 Timeline:

 14:00 03/09/2017 : spent 2 hours during the lunch break today to implement the bulk of this program.